-The standard provides details for the conduct of pest risk analysis (PRA) to determine if pests are quarantine pests.
-It describes the integrated processes to be used for risk assessment as well as the selection of risk management options.
+The standard provides details for the conduct of pest ristinalysis (PRA) to determine if pests are quarantine pests.
+It describes the integrated processe to be sed for risk assessment as well as the selection of risk management options.

-- S1 It also includes details regarding the analysis of risks of plant pests to the environment and biological diversity, including those risks affecting uncultivated/unmanaged plants, wild flora, habitats and ecosystems contained in the PRA area.
-Some explanatory comments on the scope of the IPPC in regard to environmental risks are given in Annex 1. - S2 It includes guidance on evaluating potential phytosanitary risks to plants and plant products posed by LMOs.
-This guidance does not alter the scope of ISPM 11 but is intended to clarify issues related to the PRA for LMOs.
-Some explanatory comments on the scope of the IPPC in regard to PRA for LMOs are given in Annex 2.
+- S1 It also includes details regarding the analyst of risks of mant pests to the environment and biological diversity, including those risks affecting unaltivate annual plants, wild flora, habitats and ecosystems contained in the PRA area.
+Some expranatory comments on the scope of the IPPC in regard to environmental risks of given in annex 1. - S2 It includes guidance op valuating potent pohytosanitary risks to plants and plant products posed by LMOs.
+This guidance does no alter the scope of ISPM 11 but is intended to clarify issues related to the PRA for LMOs Some aplanatory comments on the scope of the IPPC in regard to PRA for LMOs are given in AnnuaL.

-Specific guidance on conducting PRA for plants as quarantine pests is provided in Annex 4.
+Specific addance of conduct g PRA for plants as quarantine pests is provided in Annex 4.